 A chlamydia test is done on either a urine sample or fluid (direct sample) collected from the area of the body that is most likely to be infected.
 If your test is being done on a urine sample, do not urinate for at least 1 hour before the sample is collected.

 How It Is Done

 Do not wipe the genital area clean before urinating.
 Collect the first part of your urine stream, just as you start to urinate.

 In a direct sample, a sample of body fluid is taken from the affected area.
 These areas may include the cervix, vagina, rectum, throat, or eyes.
 Your doctor may use a swab to collect the sample.
 Or you may be given instructions on how to collect your own sample.

 The test will take a few minutes.

 There is no discomfort in collecting a urine sample.

-Collecting a sample of fluid from the urethra, anus, or rectum may cause mild discomfort or pain.
+Collecting a sample of fluid from the vagina, rectum, throat, or eyes may cause mild discomfort or pain.

 Collecting a sample from the cervix may cause mild discomfort.
-Most women find that the procedure feels like a Pap test or pelvic exam.
-Some women feel some cramping when the speculum is inside the vagina.
+It may feel like having a Pap test or pelvic exam.

 There is no chance for problems in collecting a urine sample.